 There are many others, but these are the main ones.
 I fell for most of these even after I quit believing in god because I didn’t understand that I was putting faith in these conspiracy theories the same way I had been putting faith in religion.

-But last year something changed.
+But a few years ago, something changed.
 I gained a son and lost a father within 7 months of each other.
 These events got me thinking about the big picture–things like the origin of the universe, the meaning of life, and the key to happiness.
-I reexamined my reasons for abandoning religion and realized my biggest problem is that it requires faith, and faith requires you to believe extraordinary claims with little to no evidence.
+I reexamined my reasons for abandoning religion and realized my biggest problem is that it requires faith, and faith requires you to believe extraordinary claims with little or no evidence.
 I couldn’t make myself believe in god again even if I wanted to.
 It would be like trying to convince myself that Santa Claus is real.

 Then one day I had an idea: Why not search YouTube for “9/11 conspiracies debunked”?
-In the past I had avoided articles and videos like that because I already “knew” they were wrong.
+In the past, I had avoided articles and videos like that because I already “knew” they were wrong.
 But this time I thought, “What do I have to be afraid of?”
 I watched one, then another, then another.
 An hour later, I no longer believed 9/11 was an inside job.
 This was very disorienting.
 If I was wrong about something I had been so certain of, what else was I wrong about?
-I eagerly started examining the other sides of all my beliefs.
+I eagerly started examining other viewpoints I had never really considered.